microsoft/AI-Robot-Challenge-Lab/README.md

 ## Requirements and Setup

 ### Host Machine Requirements
 This lab requires a computer with GPU and [Ubuntu Linux 16.04](http://releases.ubuntu.com/16.04/).
 The main technologies that will be used locally are ROS and the bot framework.
-The rest of cognitive funcionality will be located in the cloud.
+The rest of cognitive functionality will be located in the cloud.

 The setup stage has three main steps that will be described in more detail in the following sections:
  - Setup Lab Repository & ROS